tembo-io/website/src/content/docs/getting-started/quickstarts/database-clients-and-tools/prisma.md

 ---
-title: Prisma
+title: 'Prisma'
+sideBarTitle: 'Prisma'
+sideBarPosition: 204
 description: Connect to Tembo with Prisma
-sideBarTitle: 'Prisma'
 ---

 This guide is based on the [Prisma getting started guide](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-node-postgresql), and tested to work on Tembo.